-While many people reach for a bottle of medicine when they have a headache, drugs are a costly solution that can come with unpleasant side effects.
-The holistic approach ranges from activities and treatments that can be applied right away to lifestyle changes that can prevent headaches and migraines from occurring in the first place.
+While many people reach for a bottle of medicine as a way to treat headaches, drugs are a costly solution that can come with unpleasant side effects.
+The holistic approach to treat headaches ranges from activities and treatments that can be applied right away to lifestyle changes that can prevent headaches and migraines from occurring in the first place.
 Headaches don’t have to be a daily pain.

-Its easy to just reach for a bottle of painkillers when headache strikes, but they don’t always work or they leave a person with unwanted side effects.
+Its easy to just reach for a bottle of painkillers to treat headaches, but they don’t always work or they leave a person with unwanted side effects.
 Usually, more of the pills will need to be taken every few hours in order to keep the pain under some semblance of control.
 But, there is a more natural way to approach pain relief that promises to give more lasting results without all the side effects.
 For example:

-Some people find a cool compress is the perfect way to stop a headache without taking any drugs.
+Some people find a cool compress is the perfect way to treat headaches without taking any drugs.
 Running a washcloth through cold water works well.
 You can create a more effective compress by placing a cool and moist washcloth into a plastic bag and freezing it.

 Stimulation of the head, neck, shoulders, and sometimes other areas of the body can relieve a headache.
 Try rubbing your temples gently or receiving a shoulder massage from someone with whom you’re comfortable.
 Some people rely on firmly massaging the skin between their thumb and forefinger to get rid of a persistent headache.